 - In case of reporting a disputed transaction, the burden of gathering proof falls on your bank, where the bank either has to prove you acted fraudulently or credit back the disputed transaction amount back into your account in 30 days.

-Tips & Tricks on how to protect yourself
+Tips & Tricks to protect yourself from online frauds

 These malicious activities happen a lot more often than you might think, with thousands of people falling prey to these online frauds in India on a daily basis.
 To ensure that you handle your online transactions in a secure and reliable manner, here are some tips and tricks to stay one step ahead of the perpetrators: -